Savindamad/TvShows/README.md

 # TVShow

-TVShow application is web application for categories, search and show infomation about TV shows.
+TVShow application is a web application for categorizing, searching, and showing information about TV shows.
-This was written by using vue 3 framework with Vuetify UI framework and Pinia state management.
+This was written by using the Vue 3 framework with the Vuetify UI framework and Pinia state management.

-Vitest test framework is using for write unit test and Cypress test framework is using for E2E tests.
+The Vitest test framework is used for writing unit tests and the Cypress test framework is used for E2E tests.

 ### Project setup